7Block Labs

 • SP1

-• Proof artifact, public values, crate SHAs
+• This includes the proof artifact, the public values, and the crate SHAs.

-• Cycle counts from execution‑only benchmarking
+• Also, you’ll find the cycle counts from execution-only benchmarking.

 - uses: actions/attest-build-provenance@v3